Lia Lev for the M-A Chronicle

 The restaurant was recently nominated for Chick-Fil-A’s True Inspiration Award, putting it in the running to win $350,000 to expand their youth programs.

 Lia is a senior in her first year of journalism.
-She is interested in covering culture and the arts, as well as writing about social and environmental injustice in the Bay Area.
+She enjoys reporting on local and cultural events as well as trying out the latest tastiest treats.